stephenajulu/julzinsight.co2/content/about.md

 sections:
   - type: content_section
     content: >-

+      We help African businesses break free from expensive, restrictive software by delivering fully managed open-source business infrastructure as powerful as Microsoft 365, without the heavy price tag.

       **The Mission: Precision.
 Autonomy.
 Impact.**

       Julz Insight is not a generic MSP.
 We are a Sovereign Tech Forge.
 Our mandate is to equip African leadership with the tools required to compete globally while maintaining absolute control over their internal data and processes.